 And if you want further proof that this actually works, you need look no further than ‘Small Business Saturday’ from American Express – a campaign set up during a rocky recession to give support to small business owners that attained global recognition.

 If you would like to learn more about marketing to small businesses head over to our Think Small insights page.
 Alternatively, Earnest offers ‘Think Small’ insight sessions to help you and your team explore the ways to win the hearts and minds of small business owners.
-Drop me a line at [email protected] to find out more.
+Drop me a line to find out more.